kevinscaria/InstructABSA/README.md

-# InstructABSA: Instructional learning for Aspect Based Sentiment Classificatio
+# InstructABSA: Instruction learning for Aspect Based Sentiment Classification

+This repository is the official implementation of the paper[https://arxiv.org/abs/2302.08624].
+As part of our approach we show the efficacy of instruction tuning language modelling on downstream ABSA subtasks and surpasses previous SOTA by significant margin.

 This Tk-Instruct model is further insturction-tuned on downstream tasks of ABSA as follows: